-Received by :

-At [time] : Date :

-WAS THE STAFF MEMBER SPOKEN TO?
-[G ood practice will require a response].

-NO 🗌 - Give a brief but valid reason/explanatio n for not;

-YES 🗆 - Please complete detail below - STAFF MEMBER'S RESPONSE TO CONCERN :

-ACTION TAKEN :

-ACTION TAKEN.

-Was advice/guidance sought from the LADO and or Human Resources?
-Yes : $\Box$ No : $\Box$

-Signed : Dated :
+Received by: Date: WAS THE STAFF MEMBER SPOKEN TO?
+[Goo od practice will require a response].
+NO □ - Give a brief but valid reason/explanation f For not; YES □ - Please complete detail below - STAFF M EMBED'S DESDONSE TO CONCEDN .
+1123 🗆 - Flease complete detail below - STATT WI EMBER 5 RESPONSE TO CONCERN.
+ACTION TAKEN : ACTION TAKEN.
+Was advice/guidence sought from the LADO and or Human Dascurace?
+Vas : \ No : \ Was advice/guidance sought from the LADO and or numan Resources: Tes No Signed: Dated: